clojure/data.xml/README.md

 # data.xml

-'data.xml' is a Clojure library for reading and writing XML data.
+[data.xml](https://github.com/clojure/data.xml) is a Clojure library for reading and writing XML data.
 This library is the successor to [lazy-xml](http://clojure.github.com/clojure-contrib/lazy-xml-api.html). data.xml has the following features: